Charleston, South Carolina 2026March 23 - 25, 2026

 Cardiology

-Carl Toborowsky, MS, MA, VMD, DACVIM (Cardiology)
+Carl Toborowsky, MS, MA, VMD, DACVIM (Cardiology), FASE

-Dr. Carl Toborowsky is an assistant clinical professor of cardiology at the University of Illinois at Urbana-Champaign.
-He has a Master's degree in Ecology, Evolution, and Systematics from the University of Missouri in St. Louis, and a Master's degree in primatology from the University of Texas at Austin.
-He completed his veterinary degree at the University of Pennsylvania, a rotating internship at Friendship Hospital for Animals in Washington, DC, followed by a cardiology specialty internship at BluePearl in Southfield, Michigan.
-He completed his cardiology residency at the University of Georgia, and is board- certified by the American College of Veterinary Internal Medicine (ACVIM) in the specialty of Cardiology.
+Carl Toborowsky, MS, MA, VMD, DACVIM (Cardiology), FASE is a clinical assistant professor and service head of cardiology at the University of Illinois at Urbana-Champaign.
+He has a Master’s degree in Ecology, Evolution, and Systematics from the University of Missouri in St. Louis, and a Master’s degree in Primatology and Biological Anthropology from the University of Texas at Austin.
+He completed his veterinary degree at the University of Pennsylvania, a small animal rotating internship at Friendship Hospital for Animals in Washington, DC, followed by a cardiology specialty internship at BluePearl in Southfield, Michigan.
+He completed his cardiology residency at the University of Georgia, and is board-certified by the American College of Veterinary Internal Medicine (ACVIM) in the specialty of Cardiology.
+Dr. Toborowsky is one of a handful of veterinary cardiologists who is also a Fellow of the American Society of Echocardiography (FASE).

-His interests include interventional cardiology for both congenital and acquired cardiac diseases, novel therapies for the management of congestive heart failure, management of right- sided heart disease, pulmonary hypertension, mechanisms of overcoming diuretic resistance, and modulation of the renin-angiotensin-aldosterone system.
+His interests include interventional cardiology for both congenital and acquired cardiac diseases, novel therapies for the management of congestive heart failure, management of right-sided heart disease, pulmonary hypertension, mechanisms of overcoming diuretic resistance, and modulation of the renin-angiotensin-aldosterone system.

 Presentation Synopsis